advikmrai/check-it/_projects/1_project.md

         {% include figure.liquid path="assets/img/Figure2.png" title="" class="img-fluid rounded z-depth-diagram2" %}
     </div>

-Regarding the information in figure 2, here's what can be said about the top 3 reasons why participants listen to music:
+Regarding the information in figure 2, here's what can be said about the top reasons why participants listen to music:

-- Relaxation and unwinding: This was the most popular reason, with 90 (59.6%) participants selecting it.
+- **Relaxation and unwinding:** This was the most popular reason, with 90 (59.6%) participants selecting it.

-- Improve mood: Closely following in popularity was improving mood, chosen by 91 (60.3%) participants.
+- **Improve mood:** Closely following in popularity was improving mood, chosen by 91 (60.3%) participants.

-- Entertainment: 64.2% (97 participants) selected entertainment as a reason for listening to music.
+- **Entertainment:** 64.2% (97 participants) selected entertainment as a reason for listening to music.

-- Focus and concentration: While not a top 3 reason, a significant number of participants (65, or 43%) listen to music to help them focus while studying.
+- **Focus and concentration:** While not a top 3 reason, a significant number of participants (65, or 43%) listen to music to help them focus while studying.

-- Stress and anxiety: Similarly, managing stress or anxiety was a reason for listening to music for 64 participants (42.4%).
+- **Stress and anxiety:** Similarly, managing stress or anxiety was a reason for listening to music for 64 participants (42.4%).

-- Enjoyment of sound: Appreciating the sound of music itself was a reason endorsed by 83 participants (55%).
+- **Enjoyment of sound:** Purely appreciating the sound of music itself was a reason endorsed by 83 participants (55%).

 It's also interesting to note that some participants (1%) provided their own reasons for listening to music that weren't among the 9 pre-written options.
 These included finding ideas for animations, having fun, using music as a pass time (like on long car rides), using it to sleep, for spiritual connection, and to help with singing practice.
 Figure 2 affirms that people listen to music for a variety of reasons, with relaxation, mood improvement, and entertainment being the most popular choices in this study.